korens-team/clean-me/README.md

         susu(2);
     };
     ```
 - noSideEffects: check if your code contains functions with side effects.
    *in:*
-    ```
+    ```javascript
     function eliav(b) {
         const a = 111
         console.log(a)